 Crescent Montessori is lead by a volunteer board of directors and a committed group of primary parents.
 Roles and jobs are completed by this caring and dedicated Montessori volunteers.

-Primary Program: Minha Yoon
+Director, Primary Program Lead Teacher: Minha Yoon

 Minha discovered her passion for the Montessori Method after the birth of her nephew Ethan.
 She committed to creating an authentic Montessori learning environment while providing care for him from infancy to 3 years old.
 She then left the New York fashion industry to become a Montessori teacher.
 A South Korean native, Minha’s family immigrated to the United States when she was 9 years old.
 In her spare time, she enjoys cooking, sharing classroom ideas with her husband Brendan, who is also a Montessori teacher (Upper Elementary), and taking care of their two beautiful dogs, Coco and Kong.